 The bill amends Section 15-18-8 of the Code of Alabama 1975 to enhance the provisions for split-sentencing of offenders.
-Key changes include the adjustment of the maximum sentence duration for which a judge can order split-sentencing from 20 years to 30 years for Class A or Class B felonies.
-Additionally, the bill introduces a new provision that allows for a minimum confinement period of 10 years for defendants convicted of Class A, B, or C felonies with sentences greater than 20 years but not exceeding 30 years.
+Key changes include the adjustment of the maximum sentence duration for which a judge can order split sentencing from 20 years to 30 years for Class A or Class B felonies.
+Additionally, it introduces a new provision that allows for a minimum confinement period of 10 years for defendants convicted of Class A, B, or C felonies with sentences greater than 20 years but not exceeding 30 years.
 This minimum confinement must be served in a prison or treatment institution and cannot be served in a county jail.
-The court retains the authority to suspend the remaining sentence and place the defendant on probation, with specific conditions outlined.
+The court retains the authority to suspend the remaining sentence and place the defendant on probation after the minimum period.

-Furthermore, the bill clarifies that probation cannot be granted for sex offenses involving children classified as Class A or B felonies.
+Furthermore, the bill specifies that probation cannot be granted for sex offenses involving children classified as Class A or B felonies.
 It also adds a requirement for defendants to complete an accountability court program, which may include various specialized courts such as drug court or mental health court.
-Other provisions regarding the conditions of probation, reporting requirements, and the ineligibility for parole during the minimum confinement period remain intact, with some language adjustments for clarity.
+Other provisions include the retention of jurisdiction by the court to modify probation conditions and the stipulation that defendants serving the minimum confinement period are not eligible for parole or sentence deductions under the Alabama Correctional Incentive Time Act during that time.
 The act is set to take effect on October 1, 2025.

 Statutes affected: Introduced: 15-18-8